RavEngine/RavEngine/deps/RGL/deps/ShaderTranspiler/deps/SPIRV-Tools/README.md

 * `external/re2`: Location of [RE2][re2] sources, if the `re2` library is not already
   configured by an enclosing project.
   (The Effcee project already requires RE2.)
+* `external/abseil_cpp`: Location of [Abseil][abseil-cpp] sources, if Abseil is
+   not already configured by an enclosing project.
+  (The RE2 project already requires Abseil.)
 * `include/`: API clients should add this directory to the include search path
 * `external/spirv-headers`: Intended location for
   [SPIR-V headers][spirv-headers], not provided